dtaht/blog-cerowrt/content/post/real_results.md

 it!
 And: with hopefully (knock on wood) only a few bugs left to solve, the code can all move upstream over the next two kernel releases.

+This what mcs0 used to look like - pfifo-fast, 1000 packets, 123 in the ath9k driver itself.
+The horrors!

+{{< figure src="/flent/airtime-c2/stock-linux-4.4-mcs_0.png" >}}

 I'm nearly out of funding, and very tired.
 I am massively grateful to everyone on the make-wifi-fast mailing list and the bufferbloat project members for all their help in getting this far - and huge kudos